markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 docker run -it -v ${pwd}:/enrichment_recipe --entrypoint /bin/bash mziemann/enrichment_recipe

 ```
+If you get a permission denied error at this stage, it could be that you don't have membership in the
+docker group.
+Go back and complete the commands in step 3, then try again.

-if you run 'ls' here, you will see the project's Rmd scripts and the Reactome gmt file.
+If it has started the container, run 'ls' here, you will see the project's Rmd scripts and the Reactome
+gmt file.

 **6. Run the R workflow**